Quansight-Labs/quansight-labs-site/posts/2020/12/jupyterlab-winter-theme.md

 # JupyterLab and Themes

-JupyterLab customisation can be done via what are called Extensions.
+JupyterLab customisation can be done via what are called `Extensions`.
 All behaviors and user interface elements of JupyterLab can be changed by providing extensions; this is true for elements that are added to JupyterLab, but also for the core components.
 A Theme is one of those extensions.
 The default light and dark themes are always good examples to look at if you want to understand how to build a theme.

-Generally all information about how extensions work in JupyterLab is applicable to a theme, though there are a number of optional steps and behaviors that are not necessary for themes.
+Generally all information about how extensions work in JupyterLab is applicable to a theme, though there are a number of optional steps and behaviors that are not necessary for themes, and a few configuration that are needed for themes.
 A lot of boilerplate can also be extracted, which makes creating most themes simpler that full-fledged extensions.

 Let's first see what we are trying to accomplish in a screenshot of the "winter 2020" theme.
 You will have the option to choose this theme in the dropdown menu of JupyterLab: